ShayanNaderi/PrecoolTool/README.md

 ## pre-cooling and solar pre-cooling background

 Pre-cooling means running the air conditioning (AC) before peak periods, and reducing the indoor temperautre below the temperature that is usaully set by occupants.
-The reduciton of indoor temperature then reduces the temperature of thermal mass in the buildings, and the cooled down thermal mass results in lower cooling demand later in the day.
+The reduction of indoor temperature then reduces the temperature of thermal mass in the building, and the cooled down thermal mass results in lower cooling demand later in the day.

-If the surplus PV generation from rooftop PV systems is used to pre-cool the building, instead of the imported electricity from the grid, it is defined as solar pre-cooling. to learn more about pre-cooling and solar pre-cooling please refer to the following papers:
+If the surplus PV generation from the rooftop PV system is used to pre-cool the building instead of the imported electricity from the grid, it is defined as solar pre-cooling. to learn more about pre-cooling and solar pre-cooling please refer to the following papers: